|Arizona at it's finest...Sedona, Arizona|

 - How long to stay gone?
 We are living about 6 months in both of our homes.
 That is a personal choice and one we have settled on after all these years.
 We began by traveling in a motor home and now own a park model in a resort in Tucson, AZ.
 We live in the Portland Oregon metro area and have been Oregonians all our lives.
 It rains a lot here and we like to avoid as much of that as we can and still enjoy our beautiful location.

 - Should I rent out my home while I am gone?
 Well let me tell you if this is possible and you can find someone you trust, do this.
 Most of your other dilemmas don't exist when you do this.
 We have had students live in our house and rented it out.
 In both cases it was a win/win situation.
-The extra cash in the case of renting can pay for your time in the south!
-The minor clean ups and damage were nothing compared to what we need to do when no one is in the house.
+The extra cash in the case of renting can pay for your time in the south! \The minor clean ups and damage were nothing compared to what we need to do when no one is in the house.

 - Mail...the post office with forward mail with a beginning and ending date.
 If you are in one location, this works perfectly.
 If you are on the road you can have a family member forward you mail occasionally or you can have your mail forwarded to a service and they will take care of this for you.

 - Make your home look lived in when it is not...(see keeping the bad guys out).
 Be sure that some delivery person is not leaving unwanted ads at your front door.
-Piled up newspaper/ads is a invitation to trouble.
+Piled up newspaper ads are an invitation to trouble.
 I suggest that you have a neighbor clear these away.
 I hate those things anyway but it happens.
 The local pizza parlor has to advertise somehow I guess.
 Leave the blinds partially cracked and leave a plant by the front door that will survive through the winter.
 You can even hang a generic wreath on the front door that looks welcoming.
 All these things make your house look lived in.
 I don't recommend the timers for lights...I understand they can be a fire hazard.

 - Make choices about turning off garbage, TV, internet, phone service, etc. Most of these services have a "vacation/hibernation" setting.
 That means that they don't disconnect you entirely and all you need to do when you return is give them a call and they turn your service back on.
 Your garbage can, TV cable box and your modem for internet hook-up can remain in place.
 You might have to pay a small fee but it could be cheaper that paying to have services reconnected.
 This also gives you the option of coming home for a short period of time or letting a friend/relative use the home and having the services needed.
 We come home at Christmas and have our internet, garbage and TV turned back on for that short period of time.
 You make the choice.

 - Decide on a wardrobe.
 It has taken me years to learn what to take with me and what to leave behind.
 If you are a total newbie, check on the temperatures during the months you are going to be in a locality.
 Arizona is NOT hot in the winter.
 Locals and experienced snowbirds do not dress like it is 90 degree when the temperature rises to the mid 60's during the day.
-You will need sweaters, longer pants and a jacket for the evenings.
+You will need sweaters, longer pants and a jacket in the evening hours.
 Pay attention to this sort of thing when you pack for your trip.
 I know we all dream of warm winter days but in this case it is all relative.
 Warm in the winter is 65 degrees but compared to say Iowa that is really warm.
 See what I mean?

 - Then there is the cat!!!
 Our cat is a very real part of our life...however, the RV resort where we spend our winters will not allow a cat outside the park model.
-(See making snowbird location choices) Because our cat was a feral cat when we found him in Texas, he will NOT stay indoors all the time.
-In fact, like my children when they were young, he would actually prefer to live at the neighbors and eat at home!
+(See making snowbird location choices.)
+Because our cat was a feral cat when we found him in Texas, he will NOT stay indoors all the time.
+In fact, like my children when they were young, he would actually prefer to live and eat at the neighbors and eat again at home!
 We have opted to let him live with a family member while we are gone.
 If the neighbors are free to keep him, we let them enjoy his company full time.
 We supply the food.
 This is a hard choice but we decided years ago to make our life about humans and not our cat.
 He makes the sacrifice for us.
 We love him for that.